Industrial music: Influences

 Early industrial musicians drew influence from modernist art and literature.
 SPK appreciated Jean Dubuffet, Marcel Duchamp, Jean Baudrillard, Michel Foucault, Walter Benjamin, Marshall McLuhan, Friedrich Nietzsche, and Gilles Deleuze, as well as being inspired by the manifesto of the eponymous Socialist Patients' Collective.
 Cabaret Voltaire took conceptual cues from William S. Burroughs, J. G. Ballard, and Tristan Tzara.
 Whitehouse and Nurse with Wound dedicated some of their work to the Marquis de Sade; the latter also took impetus from the Comte de Lautréamont.
 Artists drew influences from avant-garde and abstract art movements such as Dada, Fluxus, and Viennese Actionism.

 Subsequently, musicians cited as inspirations include the Velvet Underground, Joy Division, and Martin Denny.
 Genesis P-Orridge of Throbbing Gristle had a cassette recording library by the Master Musicians of Joujouka, Kraftwerk, Charles Manson, and William S. Burroughs.
 P-Orridge also credited 1960s rock such as the Doors, Pearls Before Swine, the Fugs, Captain Beefheart, and Frank Zappa in a 1979 interview.
 Germany's krautrock scene which included groups like Faust and Neu! was also noted as an influence on industrial artists, alongside John Cage who was an initial inspiration for Throbbing Gristle.

 Chris Carter also enjoyed and found inspiration in Pink Floyd and Tangerine Dream.
 Boyd Rice was influenced by the music of '60s girl groups and tiki culture.
 Z'EV cited Christopher Tree (Spontaneous Sound), John Coltrane, Miles Davis, Tim Buckley, Jimi Hendrix, and Captain Beefheart, among others together with Tibetan, Balinese, Javanese, Indian, and African music as influential in his artistic life.
 Cabaret Voltaire cited Roxy Music as their initial forerunners, as well as Kraftwerk's Trans-Europe Express.
 Cabaret Voltaire also recorded pieces reminiscent of musique concrète and composers such as Morton Subotnick.
 Nurse with Wound cited a long list of obscure music as recommended listening.
-23 Skidoo borrowed from Fela Kuti and Miles Davis' On the Corner.
+23 Skidoo borrowed from Fela Kuti and Miles Davis's On the Corner.
 Many industrial groups, including Einstürzende Neubauten, took inspiration from world music.